Samraj100/AssessmentTask-GameDevelopment/Folio.md

 The game will store the user's high score locally as well as any customised settings.

 # Functional Requirements
 **User Interaction:** The user will interact with the game through keyboard inputs.
 The provided inputs will manage movement of a character, any selected options, and additional abilities.
 W, A, S and D will control basic movements.
-Space will control extra inputs required by the game such as settings or exiting.
 Moving the mouse or touchpad will change the direction the character wil face for aiming.

 **Core Gameplay or Simulation Mechanics:** The player will need to control a character that moves in basic directions in order to dodge obstacles.
-The game will also allow users to toggle between different power-ups that will be collected in the game.
+The game will also allow users to collect power-ups while in the game.
 Some power-ups like shooters will be aimed by the player to destroy incoming obstacles for a better chance of survival.
+Other power-ups will be activated as soon as the player picks them up.

 **Scoring and Feedback:** There will be a progress tracking system which will track how long the player will survive without colliding with any obstacles.
 There will be a scoring system based on how many seconds the player will survive.